 The EIS summarizes effects to Visual Resources as: “Moderate, long-term adverse impacts due to Project visibility mitigated through design and lighting measures.
 Project most visible from locations within 1 mile (1.6 kilometers from wind farm site).”
 (ES-14).
 Mitigation would mean not selecting the largest turbines available and placing them right next to a town, it would entail not putting a wind farm adjacent to a community.
 Regarding “project most visible from locations within 1 mile” – certainly an understatement.
 More EIS quotes: “Although the larger turbines would create slightly more visual contrast on an individual basis, the degree of increased contrast would not be sufficient to result in a change to the overall visual impact of the wind farm at any site.”
 I’m not sure the EPA and DPP (who the wind developer is trying to convince the wind farm meets the preservation of scenery goals of the Koolauloa Sustainable Communities Plan) or the public would be mislead by this statement because I can’t even figure out what it means.

-Night-time Nuisance Noise Exceeding Legal Limits: With apparent disregard for environmental disclosure laws (and for the position they would be putting any Federal or State agency decision based on their EIS, Na Pua Makani’s EIS fails to fully disclose to Federal, State, and County permitting agencies how noisy the wind turbines will be in residential areas.
-The existing Kahuku and Kawailoa Wind Farms are both situated more than a kilometer downwind from residences; Kawailoa is more than 1,500 meters from the closest residence and the Kahuku Wind Farm is approximately 1,200 meters from the closest residence.
-Na Pua Makani proposes to build turbines that are 56% taller than the Kahuku turbines and put them 205 meters (672 feet) from the closest residence and 480 meters (1,575 feet; 0.3 mile) from the Kahuku town residential area mauka of Kamehameha Highway, containing two schools and a hospital.
+Night-time Nuisance Noise Exceeding Legal Limits: With apparent disregard for environmental disclosure laws (and for the position they would be putting any Federal or State agency decision based on their EIS, the EIS failed to fully disclose to Federal, State, and County permitting agencies how noisy the wind turbines will be in residential areas.
+The existing Kahuku and Kawailoa Wind Farms are both situated more than a kilometer downwind from residences; Kawailoa is more than 1,500 meters (4,921 feet) from the closest residence and the Kahuku Wind Farm is approximately 1,200 meters (3,937 feet) from the closest residence.
+Both existing wind farms adversely affect the sleep of residents in the Kahuku and Pupukea residential areas because wind turbines are known to adversely affect human sleep and human health a distance of 2.5 miles because pulsations of infrasound (0-10 Hz) as low as 14 decibels are sensed by the human body.
+AES Corporation from Arlington, Virginia, proposes to build turbines that are much bigger and taller than the Kahuku turbines and put them 502 meters, 549 yards, 1,648 feet upwind from residences and the in part of the town that contains two schools and a hospital.

 The legal limit for night-time noise is 45 dBA during no more than 10 percent of any 20-minute period.
 When the vacation rental down the street parties and wakes us up at night, we use the “Sound Meter” app on our phones and noise, at my lot line, is below 40 dBA and never spikes above 45 dBA.
-Na Pua Makani’s EIS indicates the turbine operation AVERAGE (LEQ) noise would be 44 dBA in residential areas.
-Please install the “Sound Meter” app on your cell phone so you see how sound works – an example noise graph is below:
+AES Corporation from Arlington, Virginia’s project EIS indicates the turbine operation AVERAGE (LEQ) noise would be 44 dBA in residential areas.
+The law limits noise to 45 decibels 10% of the time during any 20-minute period – if the average is 44, the L10 will be above 45 at your house.
+Letter to Health Department and DPP Please install the “Sound Meter” app on your cell phone so you see how sound works – an example noise graph is below: